4 Common Budgeting Mistakes

 With a Discover checking account, for example, you can set up email and text alerts.
 If you know you rarely spend that much at one time, setting up an alert for every transaction over $100 is a great way to keep tabs on your account security.
 (It could even be a way to use your checking account as a budgeting tool.)

 Discover also offers a variety of other checking account security features that automatically come with your account.
 Your account is proactively monitored for potential fraud, for example, and you will be alerted if anything unusual is spotted.
-You also have $0 liability protection so you’re not responsible for unauthorized debit card, online or mobile banking transactions.
 You can even temporarily freeze your debit card if you ever misplace it and want to make sure your account is safe and sound.

 You can be in control of some safety features of an online checking account, especially when it comes to your password and security questions.
 When setting your account password, try to avoid words or phrases that would be easy for scammers to guess, like your name or hometown.
 Using the same password for multiple accounts—your checking account, social media and email accounts—could also make you more vulnerable to fraudsters.
 Learning one of your passwords, even a “strong” one, could mean learning them all.